-If a student can provide employer proof of one-year recent full-time employment working as a medical Assistant (front office) they are eligible to take the AHS120 test out exam pending review by program director.
+If a student can provide employer proof of one year of recent full-time employment or 2-years part-time experience working as a Front Office Medical Assistant, they are eligible to take the AHS120 test out exam pending review by the program director.
 They must score at minimum of 75%.
 Only 1 attempt is allowed.
 The test out exam can be retaken every 9 months if using it to meet criteria with industry experience.

-If a student can provide employer proof of one-year recent full-time employment working as a medical Assistant (back office) they are eligible to take the AHS121 test out exam pending review by program director.
+If a student can provide employer proof of one-year recent full-time employment or 2-years part-time employment working as a Back Office Medical Assistant, they are eligible to take the AHS121 test out exam pending review by the program director.
 They must score at minimum of 75%.
 Only 1 attempt is allowed.
 The test out exam can be retaken every 9 months if using it to meet criteria with industry experience.